-It staggers our finite imagination that God will allow his chosen ones to go deep into brazen sexual sin, live in it for many years, and have so many people badly hurt.
+It staggers our finite imagination that God will let his chosen ones go deep into brazen sexual sin, live in it for many years, and have so many people badly hurt.
 And no matter how difficult it is for spouses and church members to see it in the moment, God is at work when a pastor’s sin is exposed.
 Exposure is a sovereign act of God.
-God’s ways are not our ways!
+God’s ways are not our ways (Isaiah 55:8)!
 In all the vileness and rebellion against God that is a big part of sexual sin, exposure is showing us the perfect patience of Christ.

 Many times I’ve been asked, “How can you keep dealing with such sinful men?”
 There are two reasons: First, I have seen over and over again the power of God to change the darkest sinner.
 Second, restoration with God is more important than anything.
 It is more important than career or marriage.
 God cares more for you, your soul, and your wife than he does your gifts and calling.
 You are his child before you are a pastor or a husband.

 False conviction is a reflex reaction caused by self-disgust, a sorrow over the consequences of sin.
-True conviction is an abiding sorrow over the offence against God, and while not the natural response, it does demonstrate that God has begun a good work that he will complete.
+True conviction is an abiding sorrow over the offense against God, and while not the natural response, it does demonstrate that God has begun a good work that he will complete (Philippians 1:6).
 True conviction is followed by true repentance.
 False conviction is followed by counterfeit repentance that only sees the consequences of sexual sin and the pain it caused others.
 Often this leads to a temporary change in behavior without a heart change.

-Heart change is critical, “For you may be sure of this, that everyone who is sexual immoral (Gk. porneia) or impure, or who is covetous (that is, an idolater) has no inheritance in the kingdom of Christ and God” (Ephesians 5:5).
+Heart change is critical, “For you may be sure of this, that everyone who is sexually immoral or impure, or who is covetous (that is, an idolater), has no inheritance in the kingdom of Christ and God” (Ephesians 5:5).
 There is no room for error when it comes to dealing with sexual sin.
-There is a demand to either repent or perish (Luke 13:3, 5).
-So there must be inner transformation of the heart because it is “deceitful above all things and desperately sick” (Jeremiah 17:9).
+There is a demand to repent or perish (Luke 13:3, 5).
+So there must be inner transformation of the heart because it is “deceitful above all things, and desperately sick” (Jeremiah 17:9).

 The cross isn’t a recovery program, the place to improve on what good is already there.
 It is a place to die.
 It is not a question of giving up sexual sin, but of giving up one’s rights!

 “But thanks be to God, that you who were once slaves of sin have become obedient from the heart to the standard of teaching to which you were committed, and, having been set free from sin, have become slaves of righteousness” (Romans 6:17–18).
-As dead sinners we lived “in the passion of our flesh, carrying out the desires of the body and the mind” (Ephesians 2:3).
-Deceived, we foolishly think we can use our bodies as we choose when we are in love, when it brings us pleasure, when it makes us a whole person or feeds our spiritual well being.
+As dead sinners we lived “in the passions of our flesh, carrying out the desires of the body and the mind” (Ephesians 2:3).
+Deceived, we foolishly think we can use our bodies as we choose when we are in love, when it brings us pleasure, when it makes us a whole person or feeds our spiritual well-being.
 The truly repentant sexual sinner begins to grasp, “You are not your own, for you were bought with a price.
-So glorify God in your body” (1 Corinthians 6:19, 20).
+So glorify God in your body” (1 Corinthians 6:19–20).

 True repentance is radical change from the inside out.
-“The basic meaning of repent is to experience a change of the mind’s perceptions and dispositions and purposes” (What Jesus Demands, 41).
-Repentance is not just becoming sexually pure, but an inward change, “so as to walk in a manner worthy of the Lord, fully pleasing to him, bearing fruit in every good work and increasing in the knowledge of God” (Colossians 1:10).
+“The basic meaning of repent is to experience a change of the mind’s perceptions and dispositions and purposes” (What Jesus Demands from the World, 41).
+Repentance is not just becoming sexually pure, but an inward change, “so as to walk in a manner worthy of the Lord, fully pleasing to him: bearing fruit in every good work and increasing in the knowledge of God” (Colossians 1:10).
 Inward change leads to sexual purity.
 Repentance happens on the inside where heart change includes the development of an ingrained attitude to flee sexual immorality.

 Why should anyone turn from sexual sin before being caught?

 First, don’t let yourself be deceived.
-“Whoever makes a practice of sinning is of the devil . . .
-No one born of God makes a practice of sinning, for God’s seed abides in him, and he cannot keep on sinning because he has been born of God” (1 John 3:8, 9).
-While not completely free from sin, the heart of the true believer has been transformed, and they cannot live in a pattern of continual sexual sin.
+“Whoever makes a practice of sinning is of the devil. . . .
+No one born of God makes a practice of sinning, for God’s seed abides in him; and he cannot keep on sinning, because he has been born of God” (1 John 3:8–9).
+While not completely free from sin, the heart of true believers has been transformed, and they cannot live in a pattern of continual sexual sin.

 Second, the exhortation is to “confess your sins to one another and pray for one another, that you may be healed” (James 5:16).

 Fourth, if secret sexual sin has severe consequences, it is worth dealing with before the devastation occurs.
-Obvious examples come to mind to get help before: your Internet browsing history is discovered and shared; the prostitute turns into an uncover police women and you are arrested for soliciting; you contract an STD; or you are publicly exposed, humiliating yourself, your spouse, your family, and your congregation.
+Get help before your Internet browsing history is discovered and shared; the prostitute turns into an uncover police woman and you are arrested for soliciting; you contract an STD; or you are publicly exposed, humiliating yourself, your spouse, your family, and your congregation.